awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-security.md

 + `PolicyInJson` – *Required:* UTF\-8 string, not less than 2 or more than 10240 bytes long\.

   Contains the policy document to set, in JSON format\.
++ `ResourceArn` – UTF\-8 string, not less than 1 or more than 10240 bytes long, matching the [AWS Glue ARN string pattern](aws-glue-api-common.md#aws-glue-api-regex-aws-glue-arn-id)\.

+  The ARN of the AWS Glue resource for the resource policy to be set\.
+For more information about AWS Glue resource ARNs, see the [AWS Glue ARN string pattern](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-common.html#aws-glue-api-regex-aws-glue-arn-id)
 + `PolicyHashCondition` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The hash value returned when the previous policy was set using `PutResourcePolicy`\.
 Its purpose is to prevent concurrent modifications of a policy\.
 Do not use this parameter if no previous policy has been set\.
 + `PolicyExistsCondition` – UTF\-8 string \(valid values: `MUST_EXIST` \| `NOT_EXIST` \| `NONE`\)\.

   A value of `MUST_EXIST` is used to update a policy\.
 A value of `NOT_EXIST` is used to create a new policy\.
 If a value of `NONE` or a null value is used, the call will not depend on the existence of a policy\.
++ `EnableHybrid` – UTF\-8 string \(valid values: `TRUE` \| `FALSE`\)\.

+  Allows you to specify if you want to use both resource\-level and account/catalog\-level resource policies\.
+A resource\-level policy is a policy attached to an individual resource such as a database or a table\.

+  The default value of `NO` indicates that resource\-level policies cannot co\-exist with an account\-level policy\.
+A value of `YES` means the use of both resource\-level and account/catalog\-level resource policies is allowed\.

 **Response**
 + `PolicyHash` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.